jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 as input metrics that have been gathered by the Metric Gatherer; and then feeds this into the UDL responsible for evaluating metrics configured by the developer of the CPA.
-The Evaluator then parses the output from the UDL, catches any errors, and then returns evaluations retrieved from the UDL.
+The Evaluator then parses the output from the UDL, catches any errors and then returns evaluations retrieved from the UDL.

 #### Autoscaler